victor-langlois/demo-cdk-ecs-github_actions/README.md

 ## Feature: Branch-Based Environments

-This project supports automatic deployment of separate environments for each branch you create.
-This is useful for:
+This project supports two ways to work with branch environments:

+1. **Complete Branch Environment Deployment**: Create a fully isolated infrastructure for each branch
+2. **Application-Only Deployment**: Deploy just a new application version to an existing environment

+These options give you flexibility in your development and testing workflows.

+### Option 1: Complete Branch Environment (Infrastructure + App)

+When you need a fully isolated environment with its own infrastructure:

-- Feature development
+- **Use case**: Feature development requiring infrastructure changes, major version testing
-- Testing changes in isolation
-- Preview environments for stakeholders
+- **Resources created**: IAM roles, ECR repository, ECS service, Load Balancer, etc.
+- **Workflow**: `Branch Environment Deployment`

-### How It Works
+#### How It Works

-1. **Creating a Branch Environment**:
+1. **Creating a Complete Branch Environment**:
    - When you create and push a new branch, GitHub Actions automatically:
      - Creates branch-specific infrastructure (IAM roles, ECR repository, ECS service)
      - Builds and deploys your application to this isolated environment